beitzelorg/beitzelorg.workspace/source/_posts/Decision-Trees-with-F-and-Accord-NET-Part-1.md

 It is time for an exploration into using a Decision Tree to classify Lego set themes using [F#](http://fsharp.org/) and [Accord.NET](http://accord-framework.net/).

 First things first, the data.
 [Rebrickable](http://rebrickable.com/downloads) has downloadable datasets for Lego sets and pieces.
 I'll use the ```sets.csv``` file as the primary dataset driver, but will grab information from ```sets_pieces.csv```, ```pieces.csv```, and ```colors.csv``` for feature creation.
 The files are not in an format appropriate for a decision tree, so some transformations will need to happen first.
 I don't want the post to get too long, so this project will be broken into two components.
-Part 1 will be building the feature file and getting the data into the desired comsumable format, part 2 will actually use the file to get to the end goal.
+Part 1 will be building the feature file and getting the data into the desired comsumable format, [Part 2](/2016/12/07/Decision-Trees-with-F-and-Accord-NET-Part-2) will actually use the file to get to the end goal.

+Second, the approach.
+The goal of part 1 is to do all transformations here.
+I want the end result to be a file that can be directly loaded into part 2's code.
+I will use/create a series of features.
+Year is the set's year, and is directly provided.
+The following features will need to be grouped and calculated.
+First is "% of the set's pieces are <x> type" for a couple major piece types.
+Second, is "% of the set's pieces are <x> color" for major color groups.
+Lastly, the prediction target is theme.
+The dataset has up to three themes per set (T1, T2, T3).
+For simplicity sake I am only going to use one theme (T1) as the target theme to predict.
+This will restrict the quality of my results, but as a proof-of-concept it will be good enough.
+Hopefully all this give me some interesting results.

 Using [Paket](https://github.com/fsprojects/Paket), here is a sample ```paket.dependencies``` file.